bartificer/programming-by-stealth/docs/pbs49.md

 Since name-value pairs are much less confusing to look at than long lists of anonymous values, it’s common practice to collapse some or all of the arguments into an object that can then be passed as a single argument.
 A pattern you’ll often see is that required arguments are passed directly, and all optional arguments collapsed into a plain object, often named `opts`.
 That’s the approach we’ll take here.

-So, the four required arguments should be left as-is, and the remaining two optional arguments collapsed into a single optional object named `opts` which will expect zero of more of the keys `renderFunction`, and `initialState`.
+So, the four required arguments should be left as-is, and the remaining two optional arguments collapsed into a single optional object named `opts` which will expect zero or more of the keys `renderFunction` and `initialState`.

 This means that the first line of the constructor needs to change from: